How Do You Set SMART Goals? Definition and Examples

 T = Time-based

-What is your goal time-frame?
+What is your goal time frame?
 An end-date can help provide motivation and help you prioritize.
 For example, if your goal is to earn a promotion to a more senior position, you might give yourself six months.
-If you haven’t achieved your goal in that timeframe, take time to consider why.
+If you haven’t achieved your goal by then, take time to consider why.
 Your timeframe might have been unrealistic, you might have run into unexpected roadblocks or your goal might have been unachievable.